crispgm/go-van/README.md

 log_format: "[%t] EVENT <%e> %p"
 ```

-## Event Hooks
+## Event Hooks (experimental)

-This feature is EXPERIMENTAL and is not well tested.
-Use at your own risk.

-Event hooks are designed to handle the event with hooks, by which users may add their scripts.
+Event hooks are designed to handle events of hooks, by which users may inject their scripts.

 There are four hooks exposed, which are `OnInit` `OnChange` `OnDeploy` `OnError`.

-e.g. You may add `OnInit` in `caravan.yml`:
+e.g., You may add `OnInit` in `caravan.yml`:

 ```yaml
 on_init: